 - The ferry to the Grey Glacier (no hiking).

 - Rent or bring hiking poles.
-Even young people use poles.
-They won’t only make the trek easier if you’re not a regular hiker, it will save your knees for later in life if you’re an avid hiker.
-I couldn’t believe how great they were.
+I know it sounds lame but they do make a huge difference and everyone should use poles.
+They won't only make the trek easier, but they will save your knees for later in life if you're an avid hiker.
+I couldn't believe how great they were.

 - Plan your accommodation.
-I rented camping equipment from Erratic Rock I. Once you have your equipment, there is no need for reservations.
-If you don’t want to camp, you can stay in a Refugio, though I would make reservations in advance to ensure that you have a bed.
+I rented camping equipment from Erratic Rock which is the cheapest form of accommodation you can get in the park.
+Once you have your equipment, there is no need for reservations.
+If you don't want to camp, you can stay in a Refugio, though I would make reservations in advance to ensure that you have a bed.
 If you really want luxury there is the Las Torres Hotel.

 - What/where to eat.
-At the Refugios, you have the option of full board meaning that, in addition to giving you your breakfast and dinner, they’ll pack you a lunch for your day hiking.
-Anyone can go to a Refugio and buy a meal.
+At the Refugios, you have the option of full board meaning that, in addition to giving you your breakfast and dinner, they'll pack you a lunch for your day hiking.
+Even if you camp you can go to a Refugio and buy a meal.
 At the Grand Paine campground there was a kitchen building with stoves and sink.
-At the campground near the Torres (and I’m assuming for most of the circuit) there were no restaurants or cooking facilities at all.
+At the campground near the Torres (and I'm assuming for most of the circuit) there were no restaurants or cooking facilities.

 - What to pack.
 When you're hiking, you need to keep what you're carrying to a minimum.
 Scale down your luggage and, if necessary, leave a bag at a hostel before you go to the park.
 For four days I wore/carried:

 - two pairs of high quality hiking socks, underwear

 - camera, sunglasses, passport…